PostHog/posthog.com/contents/blog/0-to-hero.md

 ## Prerequisites

 * If you want to go fast, go alone.
 If you want to go far, go together.
 You are going to have to handle a literally-endless series of problems.
 Find a friend!
-* The ability to ship websites and products very fast.
+* The ability to ship and get users for new products very fast, from scratch.
 If you're doing software, you must be very, very good at shipping and marketing software quickly.
-Some people seem to be able to do this naturally, I wound up working for other software companies for a few years first.
+Frankly, this took me working at a couple of other companies first to get the hang of, it came more quickly for my cofounder.
+* An [idea](https://www.ycombinator.com/library/8g-how-to-get-startup-ideas) of what to work on

 ## Getting to 10 users - does the product actually function